-There has not been a lot of talk from Nintendo fans as to when the next 3D Mario adventure will hit stores.
+There has been a lot of talk from Nintendo fans as to when the next 3D Mario adventure will be announced.

-We have, however, pulled together all of the known information as well as rumours and speculation on the sequel to both Super Mario Odyssey and Galaxy 2.
+We have pulled together all of the known information as well as rumours and speculation on the sequel to both Super Mario Odyssey and Galaxy 2.

 We will be updating the page regularly so stay posted!